zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-02-13-mastering-unity-project-folder-structure-level-1-reserved-folders.markdown

 ![Reserved]({{ site.baseurl }}/img/posts/mastering-unity-project-folder-structure-level-1-hero.jpg){:.medium-width}

-In previous post I’ve described which files and folders are located in Unity project root, which are responsible for what and what should be kept under version control.
+In the previous post, I’ve described which files and folders are located in Unity project root, which are responsible for what and what should be kept under version control.
 Now we can move on to Assets folder.
-In general under Assets you can create whatever sub folders you want, but there are some reserved folder names for special needs.
+In general under Assets you can create whatever subfolders you want.
+But there are some reserved folder names for special needs.

 I’ve started to write this post on my own, but later found page on Unity Wiki about “Special Folder Names in your Assets Folder”.
-Here you can find shortened version with some additional info from our team experience, original version available on [wiki](http://wiki.unity3d.com/index.php/Special_Folder_Names_in_your_Assets_Folder).
+Here you can find shortened version with some extra info from our team experience.
+The original version available on [wiki](http://wiki.unity3d.com/index.php/Special_Folder_Names_in_your_Assets_Folder).
 {:.quote}

 ##### Standard Assets

 Scripts in here are always compiled first.
-Scripts are output to either `Assembly-CSharp-firstpass`, `Assembly-UnityScript-firstpass`, or `Assembly-Boo-firstpass` project, depending on the language.
+Scripts are output to either `Assembly-CSharp-firstpass`, `Assembly-UnityScript-firstpass` or `Assembly-Boo-firstpass` project, depending on the language.
 More information about script compilation order in [documentation](http://docs.unity3d.com/Documentation/Manual/ScriptCompileOrderFolders.html).

 Scripts inside the Standard Assets folder will be compiled earlier than your other scripts.
 So, placing scripts in Standard Assets is one way for C# scripts to be able to access .js scripts or vice-versa.